komentify/docs/howtouse.md

 <script src="https://www.komentify.io/api/embed" data-app-id="{appId}"></script>
 ```

-Your comment component will be inserted into the place you've put this script.
+Your comment component will be inserted into the place you've put this script, right after you replace `{appId}` with the id from your dashboard.